Rei-SwitchBot/faq/en-us/Hub 3.md

 1. Yes, the infrared remotes learned on Hub 2, Hub Mini, etc. can be transferred to Hub 3.
 Please refer to the link below. https://support.switch-bot.com/hc/en-us/articles/30725182122647-How-to-Transfer-Learned-Infrared-Remotes-From-One-Hub-Mini-to-Another
-2. For communication with Bluetooth devices, starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Cloud Service (the Cloud Service option has been removed).
+2. For communication with Bluetooth devices, starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Third-party Service (the Third-party Service option has been removed).
 Simply place the Hub 3 close to the device (within Bluetooth range), and it will automatically connect.
 3. Please consider using your old hub in different rooms or on different floors.
 If you no longer need it, please dispose of it directly.